-writing all the academic and other information on the form and c) Collecting program wise all the necessary information related to admission process.
-It also helps in making merit list as per the institute norms (determined by the Mother University) and on the basis of this merit list students are admitted in the Institution.
-2. Entrance Examination for Students - Institute conducts Online Entrance Examination PG students as per the module set by Calcutta University.
-Result is also published through online and on the Basis of the score of the examination as per merit the final admission procedure is completed by the Institute.
-3. Examinations - Through this module activities like collection and compilation of continuous Evaluation of internal and tutorial marks, end semester marks and submission of these to the University through University portal are conducted.
+Evaluation of internal and tutorial marks, end semester marks and submission of these to the University through University portal are conducted.
 Publication of the result is done by the University.
-4. Attendance - Institute has an attendance module which helps in recording the attendance of all faculty members as well as nonteaching staff.
+4. Attendance -Institute has an attendance module which helps in recording the attendance of all faculty members as well as nonteaching staff.
 Online recoding of student attendance is in the process.
-5. Academic Activities - The information related to the students' roll numbers, their course details and other information regarding examination, other extracurricular activities etc are parts of MIS module.
+5. Academic Activities -The information related to the students' roll numbers, their course details and other information regarding examination, other extracurricular activities etc are parts of MIS module.
 We send message to our students, faculties and other staff through SMS with the help of this module.
 This module also includes preparation and display of academic calendar and timetable.
-6. Administrative activities - The day to day data related activities of the College office is conducted through this module.
+6. Administrative activities -The day to day data related activities of the College office are conducted through this module.
 This module also helps in monthly salary payment of all employees of the institute.
-7. Stores Management - This module helps in vendor registration, tender procedure and is used for procurement of consumables and equipments, the repair and maintenance of institute's infrastructure, receiving tenders, preparing comparative statements, preparing and placing orders and the necessary administrative approvals of the procurement.
+7. Stores Management -This module helps in vendor registration, tender procedure and is used for procurement of consumables and equipments, the repair and maintenance of institute's infrastructure, receiving tenders, preparing comparative statements, preparing and placing orders and the necessary administrative approvals of the procurement.
 8. Fees Payment -Through this module the students can pay their annual tuition fee, examination fees and other required fees.
 9. Cash Transaction-Using MS module all sorts of cash transactions are made.
 10. Accounts and Finance - Institutes accounts and finance can run all its functions efficiently by using accounts and finance modules.
-11. Leave Management - Through this module all faculty members of the institute apply for different types of leaves and for the approval of the same.
+11. Leave Management -Through this module all faculty members of the institute apply for different types of leaves and for the approval of the same.
 College office can keep record of the total number of leaves taken by the faculty throughout the year.
-12. Feedback system From this academic year we have introduced online feedback system.
+12. Feedback system From previous academic year (2001819) we have introduced online feedback system.
 Feedbacks of students, guardians, alumni and teachers have been collected.
 13. Learning Management System has been introduced in January 2019.
-Students upload their notes or projects in LMS.
-Teachers can upload questions, class notes etc for the students.
+Students can upload their notes or projects in LMS.
+Teachers can upload questionnaire, classnotes etc for the students.